-Sometimes panic attacks feel like they come out of the blue, but there is usually a trigger.
+How can coping tools help relieve panic attacks?
+Especially since most panic attacks feel like they come out of the blue, even though there is usually a trigger.
 The trigger is that you are scared of panic attacks.
 And why wouldn’t you be?
 They are one of the most uncomfortable experiences on this planet.
-Having a list of tools can also make you less afraid of the panic coming.
+Having a list of tools can help reduce the number of panic attacks you experience and help you feel less afraid of the panic coming.

 10 Tools for Panic Attack Relief